Free Consultation

 Who can file a wrongful death claim in Texas?

-In Texas, a wrongful death claim can be filed only by the surviving spouse, children, or parents of the deceased.
-Therefore, if you are one of these survivors, you are entitled to pursue a claim for wrongful death.
+In Texas, a wrongful death claim can only be filed by the surviving spouse, children, or parents of the deceased.
+So if you’re one of those survivors, you’re entitled to pursue a claim.

-In wrongful death cases, families can seek economic damages for financial losses, non-economic damages for emotional suffering, and punitive damages aimed at punishing gross negligence or malicious actions by the defendant.
+In a wrongful death case, families can seek economic damages for financial losses, non-economic damages for emotional suffering, and punitive damages meant to punish gross negligence or malicious actions by the defendant.

-Common causes of wrongful death in Austin include vehicular accidents, medical malpractice, and workplace accidents.
-These incidents often result in tragic outcomes and should be taken seriously.
+Common causes of wrongful death in Austin include vehicle crashes, medical malpractice, and workplace accidents.
+These often end in tragedy and should be taken seriously.

-Hiring an experienced wrongful death attorney is crucial because they can navigate legal complexities, secure fair compensation, and provide essential emotional support throughout the process.
+Hiring an experienced wrongful death attorney matters because they can work through the legal complexities, secure fair compensation, and offer real emotional support along the way.

-In Texas, the statute of limitations for filing a wrongful death claim is two years from the date of the deceased’s death.
-It is crucial to act within this timeframe to preserve your legal rights.
+In Texas, the statute of limitations for a wrongful death claim is two years from the date of death.
+Acting within that window is essential to protect your legal rights.